valerionew/literally-cooking-recipes/dishes/focaccia.md

 # Focaccia
 This recipe is for focaccia, but if you substitute the salamoia with tomato sauce, you can make pizza (milanese style).
 This recipe requires 24 hours of rest in the fridge and two hours rest in the baking tray, so plan ahead.

-This recipe is for two 30x40cm trays, that will feed 6-8 people.
+This recipe is for two 30x40cm trays, that will feed 6-8 people or 4 hungry people.

 ### Ingredients
 - 1000g high protein flour (12-14% protein).
-You can use something like W270 or a mixture of 70% W270 and 30% W350.
-If you are lost at this indication, don't worry, just use a flour with high protein content, typically found as pizza flour.
+You can use something like W270 or a mixture of 70% W270 and 30% W350. **If you are lost at this indication, don't worry**, just use a flour with high protein content, typically pizza flour.
 - 550g water
 - 40g extra virgin olive oil
 - 23g salt